amzn/amazon-pay-sdk-csharp/README.md

 	* [Common Requests](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/tree/DoDo/PayWithAmazon/CommonRequests) - This folder contains Configuration class and GerServiceStatus API call.
 * Pass the created Request object to the respective API function in the class [Client.cs](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/blob/DoDo/PayWithAmazon/Client.cs)
 * The Response object returned will be specefic to the API call made.
 See API call functions in [Client.cs](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/blob/DoDo/PayWithAmazon/Client.cs) for the return type.
-* [Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/tree/DoDo/PayWithAmazon/Responses) section to view the variables and their Getters.
+* [Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/tree/DoDo/PayWithAmazon/Responses) classes contain the variables and their Getters.

 ### Setting the Currency Code parameter
 For API calls that need the currency code parameter, there are two ways to set it

-1. Setting it in the configuration class object globally
+**Setting it in the configuration class object globally**

 ```csharp
 using PayWithAmazon;